dcmlr/kitti360_ros_player/README.md

 **Disabling Sensors**

-All sensors are enabled by default.
+All sensors are *enabled* by default.
-If you do not need certain sensors you can disable them when calling `roslaunch`.
+Which sensor to disable can be specified when launching the simulation.
 For example:

     roslaunch launch/Kitti360.launch directory:=... pub_sick_points:=False

-The parameter names for each sensor are listed below:
+The precise names for each sensor are listed below:

 | parameter name | description |
 | --- | --- |